FAQs

 January 29, 2015, to June 1, 2022 |

-Non-rewards credit-card classes
+Non-rewards credit card classes

-You are included in the non-rewards credit-card classes if you are a (natural) person who is a card account holder and:
+You are included in the non-rewards credit card classes if you are a (natural) person who is a card account holder and:

 - Your account billing address was in one of the three states below during the applicable time period ("Class Period"),

-- You used, or allowed an authorized user to use, this credit or charge card account to purchase a good or service from a Qualifying Merchant during the Class Period, in that same state.
+- You used, or allowed an authorized user to use, this credit or charge card account to purchase a good or service from a Qualified Merchant during the Class Period, in that same state.

 Here is a list of the included states and the applicable Class Periods:

-Statewide non-rewards credit-card class |
+Statewide non-rewards credit card class |

 Class Period |